Friends (Shalamar album)

 Friends is the sixth album by American R&B group Shalamar, released in 1982 on the SOLAR label.
-The album, which features the 'classic' Shalamar line-up (Jeffrey Daniel, Howard Hewett and Jody Watley), topped the R&B chart and peaked at #35 on the Billboard chart.
+The album, which features the 'classic' Shalamar line-up (Jeffrey Daniel, Howard Hewett and Jody Watley), topped the R&B chart and peaked at No. 35 on the Billboard chart.
 It has been certified Gold in the United States for sales over 500,000.
 It would eventually go Platinum.

-In the United Kingdom Friends gained impetus from a now-legendary demonstration of body-popping by Daniel during a performance of "A Night to Remember" on the BBC programme Top of the Pops.
-It reached #6 on the UK Albums Chart and produced four top 20 singles.
+In the United Kingdom Friends gained impetus from a demonstration of body-popping by Daniel during a performance of "A Night to Remember" on the BBC programme Top of the Pops.
+It reached No. 6 on the UK Albums Chart and produced four top 20 singles.

 In 2002, Friends was re-released by Sanctuary Records in the United Kingdom in a double-CD package with Shalamar's previous album Go for It.

+Reception

+In The Boston Phoenix, Mike Freedberg wrote that the album "presents [Howard] Hewitt again and again overmatched by roseate fugues, overmatching lyrics so glib they vanish.
+He doesn't know whether to drive ahead or scat back--but neither would a Shalamar fan.
+Hewitt's stabs at sincerity fit into the I-can't-manage atmosphere that has all but replaced the buoyant bravado of soul, funk, and disco from today's black-teen music."